onlabsorg/olojs/README.md

-From your project folder you can start an HTTP server by typing `olojs serve 8010` that, in response to `HTTP GET PATH` requests, sends the olo-document located at `PATH` withing your environment.
+From your project folder you can start an HTTP server by typing `olojs serve 8010` that, in response to `HTTP GET PATH` requests, sends the olo-document located at `PATH` within your environment.

 Once you start serving your olojs environment, on your local host you can render the document `/path/to/doc1` in your browser by entering the URL